22nd Game Developers Choice Awards

-The 22nd Game Developers Choice Awards was an annual ceremony by Game Developers Choice Awards for outstanding game developers and video games which was held on March 23, 2022.
-The awards ceremony will be held alongside the Independent Games Festival awards.
+The 22nd Game Developers Choice Awards was an award ceremony by Game Developers Choice Awards for outstanding game developers and video games which was held on March 23, 2022.
+The ceremony was held alongside the Independent Games Festival awards.

-Winners and Nominees
+Winners and nominees

 Nominees were announced on January 11, 2022.

+Winners (noted in bold below) were named on March 23, 2022 in a ceremony hosted by Leslee Sullivant at the Moscone Center.